alexande-popov/Runge_Kutta/README.md

 ```

-The result of the script will be graphics in the folder `pics/`.
+The result of the script will be graphics and database tables in the folder `/out'.